- Our Whistle-stop Tour of New York City with Kids Part Two: Where We Stayed and Ate

 I eventually took a career break from my paid job to spend time with the kids and my little boy, Matthew started Junior Infants.
 Suddenly we needed to consider any activities he wanted to take part in.
 He opted for Saturday morning GAA academy.

-At this point Tennis was added on a Friday afternoon for Emily and she also joined the GAA football team while still continuing with the hurling.
+At this point Tennis was added on a Friday afternoon for Emily for which we had to find her good head racquets for, and she also joined the GAA football team while still continuing with the hurling.
 If I thought having a baby was a busy time I was getting a very rude awakening.
 Wednesdays, Thursdays, Fridays and Saturdays went by in a whirl of getting ready, getting bags ready and jumping in and out of the car, dragging other kids along too.

 By the time another year rolled around there were requests from Emily to join a drama class on a Monday.
 I had to draw the line so the tennis got shelved, but Matthew joined her in the drama class which meant that Matthew was now doing two activities a week (Drama and GAA Academy) and Emily four (GAA Hurling, GAA football, Ballet and Drama).